 Like most bloggers in the blogosphere, my primary focus is to get more Google juice.

 I don’t care much about Yahoo, Bing, or anything of the other lesser popular search engines.

 - There is Google Search, and there’s everything else.

 tells me the inside story of how users find my website through Google.
 In my opinion, the Search Console Tool is like an ECG that displays the heart beat of internet traffic – Google being the heart.

-To be able to use this free service by Google for your website, you should prove them that you are the owner of the website you claim.
-Google lets you verify ownership of a website using three methods:
+To be able to use this free service by Google for your website, you need to prove to them that you are the owner of your website.

 - Upload an HTML file.